Inner Richmond | 06/19/2017-06/30/2017

 Abby Benny, Writing Ranger (1st Grade)

-Abby has worked as an elementary school teacher for nine years and recently completed a Master’s program in Language and Literacy and received a Reading Specialist Credential.
+Abby has a master’s degree in language and literacy, a reading specialist credential and has worked as an elementary school teacher for ten years.
 As an educator, she is passionate about fostering a love for writing at a young age by engaging kids in meaningful and purposeful writing experiences that empowers them to think of themselves as writers.
-She is happy to be back at AIW Writing Camp helping kids develop a love for writing!
+She is happy to be back for her third summer at AIW Writing Camp helping kids develop a love for writing!

 Alice Pederkoff, Writing Ranger (Middle School)